bootdotdev/blog/content/javascript/best-ways-to-learn-javascript.md

 title: "7 Best Ways to Learn JavaScript, Personalized"
 author: Meghan Reichenbach
 date: "2022-02-05"
+lastmod: "2022-07-18"
 categories:
   - "javascript"
 images:
   - /img/800/bestwaystolearnJavaScript.webp
 ---

-JavaScript is undoubtedly one of the best languages any developer could pick up, whether they’ve been in the game for years or are just starting out.
-Powering over 97% of today’s websites, you’ll likely be faced with the need to use JavaScript at some point, regardless of the field you work in, because of how embedded the language is in the online world.
+JavaScript is undoubtedly one of the best languages to learn as a developer, whether you've been at it for years or are just starting out.
+More than 97% of today's websites are powered by JavaScript.
+Regardless of what field you work in, you'll likely be exposed to JavaScript at some point, as the language is firmly entrenched in the online world.

-But what is the best way to learn JavaScript?

-This is a loaded question because what I think is the best way to learn JavaScript may not be the best way to learn it for you.
-So, what you should be asking is “what’s the best way to learn for me?”
+**But what is the best way to learn JavaScript?** That's a tough question, because what I think is the best way to learn JavaScript may not be the best way to learn it for you.
+So the question you should ask yourself is, "What's the best way to learn *for me*?"

-I’ve got you covered with the 7 best ways to learn JavaScript, so you can find the best way for you.
-I’ll show you the best ways to learn JavaScript online – and off – and help you discover what’s the best path for you and you’re learning style.
+I've compiled the 7 best methods for learning JavaScript so you can find the best way for you.
+I'll show you the best methods online - and offline - and help you find the best way for you and your learning style.

-## Learn JavaScript interactively
+## Learn interactively

 One of the best ways to learn anything is by getting your hands dirty and trying out the knowledge yourself, and Boot.dev has brought that exact experience to [coding in JavaScript](https://boot.dev/learn/learn-code-javascript).